tmpabc/certainbreath/README.md

 ## Device functionality

-Certain Breath is a infant sleeping monitor that tracks the changes in pressure under the infant.
-The data is analysed and stored in a Raspberry Pi which can notify the parents of concerning changes in real time.
+Certain Breath is a infant sleeping monitor that tracks the respiratory rate of the infant using high-sensitivity force sesnors.
+The data is collected and analysed locally and sent off for external (dev/ web application) visualisation.
+Parents and people nearby are notified of any abnormalies in the respiratory functions through push-notifications and local means (i.e. LEDs or sound).